mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 ---
 post_title: Install and Customize
 menu_order: 20
+feature_maturity: preview
+enterprise: 'yes'
 ---

+# About installing Cassandra on Enterprise DC/OS

+ In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.8/administration/installing/custom/configuration-parameters/#security), Cassandra requires a service account.
+In `permissive`, a service account is optional.
+Only someone with `superuser` permission can create the service account.
+Refer to [Provisioning Cassandra](https://docs.mesosphere.com/1.8/administration/id-and-access-mgt/service-auth/cass-auth/#give-perms) for instructions.

 # Default Installation
 Prior to installing a default cluster, ensure that your DC/OS cluster has at least 3 DC/OS slaves with 8 Gb of memory, 10 Gb of disk available on each agent.
 Also, ensure that ports 7000, 7001, 7199, 9042, and 9160 are available.